-This interdisciplinary workshop will explore new directions in the field of medieval religious cultures (c.500-c.1500) mainly by focusing on broad conceptual topics such as the correlations of poverty and charity; sensory experience and spiritual awareness; mental maps, religious landscapes, and the creation, use, and abuse of sacred space; emotional responses to violence; and religious objects and the formulation of research questions and problems with the aim of identifying new fields of enquiry and research trends, and encouraging and facilitating interdisciplinary and transnational collaboration.
+This interdisciplinary workshop will explore new directions in the field of medieval religious cultures (c.500-c.1500) mainly by focusing on broad conceptual topics such as the correlations of poverty and charity; sensory experience and spiritual awareness; mental maps, religious landscapes, and the creation, use, and abuse of sacred space; emotional responses to violence; and religious objects and economies of the sacred.
+Its emphasis will be on methodologies and the formulation of research questions and problems with the aim of identifying new fields of enquiry and research trends, and encouraging and facilitating interdisciplinary and transnational collaboration.